laravel/docs/validation.md

 The field under validation must be a valid JSON string.

 <a name="rule-lt"></a>
-#### lt:_anotherfield_
+#### lt:_field_

-The field under validation must be less than _anotherfield_.
-This rule requires that _field_ under validation and _anotherfield_ are of the same type.
-Strings, numerics, arrays, and files are evaluated in the same fashion as the size rule.
+The given _field_ must be less than the field under validatoin.
+The two fields must be of the same type.
+Strings, numerics, arrays, and files are evaluated using the same conventions as the `size` rule.

 <a name="rule-lte"></a>
-#### lte:_anotherfield_
+#### lte:_field_

-The field under validation must be less than or equal _anotherfield_.
-This rule requires that _field_ under validation and _anotherfield_ are of the same type.
-Strings, numerics, arrays, and files are evaluated in the same fashion as the size rule.
+The given _field_ must be less than or equal to the field under validatoin.
+The two fields must be of the same type.
+Strings, numerics, arrays, and files are evaluated using the same conventions as the `size` rule.

 <a name="rule-max"></a>
 #### max:_value_